aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

             // Allowing users to format rows of the worksheet protection.allowFormattingRow = true;

-            // Allowing users to insert columns in the worksheet protection.allowFormattingColumn = true;
+            // Allowing users to format columns of the worksheet protection.allowFormattingColumn = true;

             // Allowing users to insert hyperlinks in the worksheet